MaxZimmer/Multi-Chromatic-Stimulator/Manuscript and Instruction Manual/README.md

 -	Add more LEDs than the 4 main and 4 proxy defined by default.
 (Global variables, the LED pins correspond to the pin number on the TLC5947).

--	Adjust the trigger duration (25ms by default).
+-	Adjust the Trigger duration (25ms by default).
+This value corresponds to the amount of time the trigger marker will remain on in order to be detected by i.e. a DAQ.

--	Adjust the Trigger interval (1000 ms by default)
+-	Adjust the Trigger interval (1000 ms by default).
+Value between two successive triggers.

 ***